 SAC meets monthly in order to review school data and assist in the preparation and evaluation of the results of the school improvement plan.
-The principal shares school based updates in the Principal's Report and the SAC chair conducts the remainder of the meeting.
+The principal shares school c.
 Preparation of the school's annual budget and plan

-There were no SIP funds distributed by the State for the 2013 - 2014 school year.
 Florida Statute 24.121(5)(c) places the following requirements on School Improvement fund expenditures:

-- •School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan; - •Monies may be expended only on programs or projects selected by the School Advisory Council. - •Neither School District staff nor principals may override the recommendations of the School Advisory Council. - •The monies may not be used for capital improvements or for any project or program with a duration of more than one year; however, a School Advisory Council may independently determine that a program or project formerly funded under this paragraph should receive funds in a subsequent year.
+•School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan;

+•Monies may be expended only on programs or projects selected by the School Advisory Council.

+•Neither School District staff nor principals may override the recommendations of the School Advisory Council.

+•The monies may not be used for capital improvements or for any project or program with a duration of more than one year; however, a School Advisory Council may independently determine that a program or project formerly funded under this paragraph should receive funds in a subsequent year.

-Describe the use of school improvement funds allocated last year, including the amount budgeted for each project
+2. Describe the use of school improvement funds allocated last year, including the amount budgeted for each project

-There were no SIP funds distributed by the State for the 2013 - 2014 school year.
 Florida Statute 24.121(5)(c) places the following requirements on School Improvement fund expenditures:

-- •School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan; - •Monies may be expended only on programs or projects selected by the School Advisory Council. - •Neither School District staff nor principals may override the recommendations of the School Advisory Council. - •The monies may not be used for capital improvements or for any project or program with a duration of more than one year; however, a School Advisory Council may independently determine that a program or project formerly funded under this paragraph should receive funds in a subsequent year.
+•School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan;

+•Monies may be expended only on programs or projects selected by the School Advisory Council.

+•Neither School District staff nor principals may override the recommendations of the School Advisory Council.

+•The monies may not be used for capital improvements or for any project or program with a duration of more than one year; however, a School Advisory Council may independently determine that a program or project formerly funded under this paragraph should receive funds in a subsequent year.
-Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC Yes

-If the school is not in compliance, describe the measures being implemented to meet SAC requirements
+3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC Yes a.
+If the school is not in compliance, describe the measures being implemented to meet SAC requirements a.
+Membership